nmenant/iControl_LX_Lab/docs/class3/class3.rst

 .. image:: _static/image003.png

-**What else does the iControlLX framework do?**
+**What else does the iControl LX framework do?**

-You will notice that the iControlLX framwork is references in F5 iAppsLX. iAppsLX use spcialist iControlLX workers, in addition to an optional presentation layer, to deliver F5's net generation application templating system.
+You will notice that the iControl LX framework is references in F5 iAppsLX. iAppsLX use specialist iControl LX workers, in addition to an optional presentation layer, to deliver F5's net generation application templating system.

 .. image:: _static/image004.png

-**What is iControlLX made of?**
+**What is iControl LX made of?**

 The iControlLX framework consists of a `Node.js
 <https://nodejs.org/>`_ implementation, in addition to supporting services that
 enable interaction with F5 technologies.
 For example, developers can use `restOperation()` to communicate with a *trusted* BIG-IP device, instead of crafting a HTTP transaction and cooding the auth/trust themselves.
-For more on these iControlLX services, visit the `iControlLX SDK <Get a link>`_.
+For more on these iControlLX services, visit the `iControl LX SDK <Get a link>`_.
 Or, just follow the lab and we will reference the SDK as appropriate.

 As the DevOps mantra says, "Fail Fast, Fail Forward!"